-It does look like something literally magic, not magic like “yay my little pony” but magic like “blood, death and spells all over” specially after reading some of the stories behind the Highland and the gaelic culture.
-There are all kind of stories you can hear here from Vikings stories to magic stones and highlander clans.
+It does look like something literally magic, not magic like “yay my little pony” but magic like “blood, death and spells all over” especially after reading some of the stories behind the Highland and the Gaelic culture.
+There is all kind of stories you can hear here from Vikings stories to magic stones and highlander clans.

-There are many companies that make this tour and they can be easily found in the main street of Edimburgh.
-I took the tour of Haggis Adventure, needless to say it was perfect.
+There are many companies that make this tour and they can be easily found on the main street of Edinburgh.
+I took the tour of Haggis Adventure, needless to say, it was perfect.
 As I had really small time to see everything as we were just spending weekends in Scotland and for me the most complete to fit my schedule was Haggis.
 They have many different tours from “One day Tours” to beyond. days.

 The Almost Ultimate Guide to the Scottish Highlands

 Scotland is divided in Highlands in the north and Lowlands in the south.
 Back in time, the Highlands were occupied by the Gaels, an ancient people who had their own culture and language, while the Lowlands were the land of the Scottish people.
 With time, due to many factors, the Gael people started to migrate to the Lowlands, leaving the Highlands little populated.